-Web Application Testing is a type of testing used specifically for web application or any other web based application software.
+Web Application Testing is a type of testing used specifically for web applications or any other web-based application software.
 It always includes various other testing methods like Functional testing, Usability testing, Integration testing, Database testing, Compatibility testing, etc. In order to test all the elaborate functional features of the application, user interfaces, navigation pattern, communication between the application & databases, which basically covers the end-to-end flow of the Web Application.

 Advanced Testing Techniques of Web Application

 1. Functional Testing

 Functional testing techniques include testing for links in your web application pages, the connection to your database, forms created to get and store information, cookies, etc.

 - Check every internal link contained in the web application.

 - Check every outgoing link contained in the web application that points to another domain.

-- Check links that jump to some other point on their same page.
+- Check links that jump to some other point on the same page.

 - Check links that trigger an email to the user.